pzerger/cisspexamcram/FAQs.md

 Per the instructions in the book, you need to register your purchase at www.wiley.com/go/sybextestprep.

-You will be asked to:
+You will be asked to register your purchase on the wiley website, which requires you to:

-- register on the wiley website.
+- Reply to a random challenge question using content from within the book.
-- reply to a random challenge question using content from within the book.
+- Retrieve the PIN number sent to your email address.
--
+- Click the link the same email and type or paste the PIN into the window provided.

 **NOTE:** I will post a video with **step-by-step instructions** the week ending March 18th, 2022.